bmegli/hardware-video-encoder/README.md

 This library wraps hardware video encoding in a simple interface.
 There are no performance loses (at the cost of library flexibility).

-Currently it supports VAAPI and H.264 standard.
+Currently it supports VAAPI and various codecs (H.264, HEVC, ...).

 See library [documentation](https://bmegli.github.io/hardware-video-encoder/group__interface.html).